nokyotsu/parrots/en/1_ayeaye.md

 of endangered lemurs---but the Aye-aye is a very very peculiar animal.
 It looks like the agglomeration of all sorts of other different animals.
-So, for instance, it has a sort of foxy ears, and it has a little sort of bitty rabbit's teeth, and it has a kind of ostrich {{feathered}} tail, and it has very weird eyes, actually it has [[Marty Feldman]]'s eyes. ((Laughter.))
+So, for instance, it has a sort of foxy ears, and it has a little sort of bitty rabbit's teeth, and it has a kind of ostrich feathered tail, and it has very weird eyes, actually it has [[Marty Feldman]]'s eyes. ((Laughter.))
 The kind of sort of looking slightly beyond you into a sort of other dimension just over your left shoulder.
 But it also has one very very very peculiar characteristic,